Kunal-R-Prajapati/Open-Operating-System/README.md

 # License
 You are free to use it at your own risk and make changes for your own only. <br>
 And I don't allow any commercial use of this oprating sytem.
 This is only to prevent us from any troble.

+> [!WARNING]
+> DON'T USE ANY ISO FILE FROM THE REPO ITSELF UNTILL YOU HAVE CREATED IT.
+> THESE ISOS ARE VULNERABLE SO DONT TRY IT UNTILL IT IS IN RELEASE.